 Soft and strong chenille with the classic textured caterpillar pile.
 Water absorbent.
 Resists abrasion.

 Stunning 100% real silk.
 Transparent and airy.
 Very light with a lovely drape and crepe texture.
+Available in high definition reactive printing, with wider colour depth and high wash allowance.

 Wonderful silk alternative with a slight stretch.
 Solid with a shiny face and matt reverse.
 Plain closed weave.